rokitgg/starter-kit/README.md

   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling
-  ├─ eslint
-  |   └─ shared, fine-grained, eslint presets
-  ├─ prettier
+  ├─ biome
-  |   └─ shared prettier configuration
+  |   └─ lint and format using Biome
   ├─ tailwind
   |   └─ shared tailwind configuration
   └─ typescript